-Students are selected through testing for entrance during their Grade 7 year.
-Selection will be based on student records and the results from a variety of testing instruments.
+Students are selected for entrance during their Grade 7 year.
+Selection will be based on student records, a portfolio, interviews, and the results from a variety of testing instruments.
 A committee of representative teachers will review applications and determine the successful candidates.